ROTH Capital Initiated Moleculin Biotech Inc. [MBRX]. What else is Wall St. saying?

 ROTH Capital have made an estimate for Moleculin Biotech Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 20, 2017.

-Moleculin Biotech Inc. [MBRX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.70.
-With this latest performance, MBRX shares gained by 100.00% in over the last four-week period, additionally plugging by 0.90% over the last 6 months – not to mention a drop of -17.04% in the past year of trading.
+Moleculin Biotech Inc. [MBRX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.14.
+With this latest performance, MBRX shares gained by 85.93% in over the last four-week period, additionally sinking by -3.60% over the last 6 months – not to mention a drop of -15.08% in the past year of trading.

 Return on Total Capital for MBRX is now -115.97, given the latest momentum, and Return on Invested Capital for the company is -87.69.
 Return on Equity for this stock declined to -88.50, with Return on Assets sitting at -58.92.
 When it comes to the capital structure of this company, Moleculin Biotech Inc. [MBRX] has a Total Debt to Total Equity ratio set at 2.43.
 Additionally, MBRX Total Debt to Total Capital is recorded at 2.38, with Total Debt to Total Assets ending up at 1.50.
 Long-Term Debt to Equity for the company is recorded at 1.77, with the Long-Term Debt to Total Capital now at 1.73.